Nadia Stoppani

 “Near-Infrared Spectroscopy and Genetics approaches to predict meat quality and improve production performance in local Piedmontese chicken breeds "

-The combination of Near-Infrared Spectroscopy and genetic studies presents a promising approach for the valorization, in term of meat quality and production performance, of local chicken breeds.
+The integration of NIR pectroscopy with genetic studies offers a promising approach for the valorization of local chicken breed, both in term of meat quality and production performance.

 Genetic analysis

-Breast muscles, livers, spleens, brains and feathers were collected after slaughtering for RNA expression and DNA polymorphism analysis.
-A whole transcriptome study was conducted on feathers samples to avoid the euthanasia of the animals.
-The extracted RNA was sent to Azenta Life Science to identify marker genes linked to metabolisms involved in growth performances or other significant functions.
-Candidate genes identified in this process, will then be analyzed using NGS sequencing (Miseq platform), to test the association of genetic polymorphisms with carcass parameters and meat quality traits.
+In addittion, a whole transcriptome study was conducted on feathers samples to investigate additional candidate genes potentially associated with metabolic pathways linked to growth performances or other significant functions.
+Total RNA was extracted and sent to Azenta Life Science for sequencing.
+The candidate genes identified thorough this transcriptomic approach, will then be analyzed using NGS (Miseq platform) to test the association of genetic polymorphisms with carcass parameters and meat quality traits.

 Meat Quality